Dingir

-Dingir ⟨𒀭⟩, usually transliterated DIĜIR, (/sux/) is a Sumerian word for 'god' or 'goddess'.
+Dingir ⟨𒀭⟩, usually transliterated DIĜIR (/sux/), (Note: By Assyriological convention, capitals identify a cuneiform sign used as a word, while the phonemic value of a sign in a given context is given in lower case.) is a Sumerian word for 'god' or 'goddess'.
 Its cuneiform sign is most commonly employed as the determinative for religious names and related concepts, in which case it is not pronounced and is conventionally transliterated as a superscript ⟨d⟩, e.g. ^{d}Inanna.